-NOTE: For SL1 version 11.3.0 and later, this user is the default database user for MariaDB.
+NOTE: This user is the default database user for MariaDB.
 This user has the same password as the admin and root user, and the password is set during the initial installation.
-If you upgraded to SL1 version 11.3.0 or later from an earlier version, the DB user name is "root".
-If you installed SL1 version 11.3.0 from the ISO, the DB user name will be "clientdbuser".
+If you installed SL1 from the ISO, the DB user name will be "clientdbuser".